luwanjia/sdl_libraries/README.md

 # sdl_libraries

-This repository is used to setup the develop environment of sdl for rk3288 board system.
+This repository is used to setup the develop environment for [sdl_implementation_reference](https://github.com/luwanjia/sdl_implementation_reference.git)

 ## 1. Install the compiler.